deamorim2/sdbs/EN-US/spatial_joins_advanced.rst

 #.
 Load the ``nyc_census_sociodata.sql`` table

-#.Create a spatial table for census tracts
+#.
+Create a spatial table for census tracts

-#.Join the attribute data to the spatial data
+#.
+Join the attribute data to the spatial data

-#.Carry out some analysis using our new data
+#.
+Carry out some analysis using our new data

 Loading nyc_census_sociodata.sql
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~